Deep Hyperspectral and Multispectral Image Fusion with Inter-image Variability: Experiments

 \subsection{Category 2: Significant variability}

 This category evaluates the performance of the different methods when there is significant inter-image variability.
-We consider two image pairs acquired over the Lake Tahoe area at different time instant, namely, Lake Tahoe A and B.
+We consider two image pairs acquired over the Lake Tahoe area at different time instant, namely, Lake Tahoe A and B. {Besides, an image pair captured over the Kern River scene, which comprises a larger spatial area, was also considered.}

-These two image pairs contain $100\times 80$ pixels, and the corresponding color visualizations can be seen in Figure~\ref{fig:HSIs_MSIs_b}.
-Significant variability between the HI and MI can be easily verified in both cases.
-For the images in this category, the color hue of the ground and the crop circles is quite different.
-Moreover, an island on the lake is not visible in the MI of Lake Tahoe A. For Lake Tahoe B, the lake in the MI is much larger than that in the HI.
+The two {Lake Tahoe} image pairs contain $100\times 80$ pixels, {while the Kern River image pair contains $260\times 340$ pixels.
+The visualization of these HIs and MIs and their corresponding inter-image changes maps} can be seen in Figure~\ref{fig:HSIs_MSIs_b}.
+Significant variability between the HI and MI can be easily verified in {these} cases.
+For the {two Lake Tahoe image pairs} in this category, the color hue of the ground and the crop circles is quite different.
+Moreover, an island on the lake is not visible in the MI of Lake Tahoe A. For Lake Tahoe B, the lake in the MI is much larger than that in the HI. {For the Kern River image pair, the river in the MI is narrower, has an upstream deposit, and shows a darker color in the water area.}

-The quantitative metrics are reported in Table~\ref{tab:tahoeA} and~\ref{tab:tahoeB}.
-As shown in Table~\ref{tab:tahoeA}, DIFIV obtains the best results for most metrics for Lake Tahoe A and only performs slightly worse in terms of SAM compared to GSFus.
-It can be observed in Table~\ref{tab:tahoeB} that the performance of DIFIV for Lake Tahoe B exceeds those of the competing methods for all metrics.
-A visual illustration of the fusion results for Lake Tahoe A and B in color and false color is displayed in Figure~\ref{fig:tahoeA} and Figure~\ref{fig:tahoeB}.
-It can be seen that DIFIV reconstructs more details and produces a color hue closer to the reference images at both visual and infrared spectral ranges.
+{The quantitative metrics are reported in Table~\ref{tab:tahoeA}, ~\ref{tab:tahoeB} and~\ref{tab:kern}.} As shown in Table~\ref{tab:tahoeA}, DIFIV obtains the best results for most metrics for Lake Tahoe A and only performs slightly worse in terms of SAM compared to GSFus.
+It can be observed in Table~\ref{tab:tahoeB} {and~\ref{tab:kern}} that the performance of DIFIV for Lake Tahoe B and Kern River exceeds those of the competing methods for all metrics.
+A visual illustration of the fusion results for Lake Tahoe A and B in color and false color is displayed in Figure~\ref{fig:tahoeA} and Figure~\ref{fig:tahoeB}. {Figure~\ref{fig:kern} shows the visualization of the fusion results for the Kern River dataset.} It can be seen that DIFIV reconstructs more details and produces a color hue closer to the reference images at both visual and infrared spectral ranges.
 In particular, CNMF produced many artifacts and loses some details.
 GSFus and FuVar generate results with blockiness and ghosting effects while the results of CB-STAR are blurry and have some color distortions.
 This demonstrates the superiority of DIFIV in recovering the latent HRIs when significant variability exists.